Traces of Contacts between the Turkic People and Indo-Europeans in Vocabularies

 Gr δεω “to tie, to bind” – common Türkic düv- “knot”, Türkm düvün, Chuv těvě.
 Frisk connected the Greek word with OInd ditá- "bound".

 Gr ηθμοσ “sieve” – Chuv atma “fishnet”.
-Frisk didn't give sure etymology of the Greek word but it is a derivate out of ηθεω "to sift".
-Obviously, Chuvash word is borrowed from Old Greek.
+Frisk didn't give a sure etymology of the Greek word, but it is a derivative of ηθεω "to sift".
+The Chuvash word is borrowed from Old Greek.

 Gr κηλη "swelling" – Chuv kěle "heel"